How to Do Payroll in Wisconsin: What Every Employer Needs to Know

 For more general information on handling payroll, check our guide on how to do payroll.

-Download our free checklist to help you stay on track while you’re working through these steps:
+Download our free checklist to help you stay on track while you’re working through these steps.

 Wisconsin Payroll Laws, Taxes & Regulations

-Wisconsin payroll laws generally follow federal guidelines, but there are still items that you need to pay close attention to so you can be sure your payroll is accurate.
+Wisconsin state payroll laws generally follow federal guidelines, but there are still items that you need to pay close attention to so you can be sure your payroll is accurate.
 To help you maintain compliance with payroll regulations, review Wisconsin’s relevant regulations below.

-With few exceptions, most employers in the U.S. must pay Federal Insurance Contributions Act (FICA) taxes.
+With few exceptions, most employers in the US must pay Federal Insurance Contributions Act (FICA) taxes.
 The current FICA tax rate for Social Security is 6.2% and 1.45% for Medicare.
 Both the employer and the employee will pay these taxes, each paying 7.65% for the combined Social Security and Medicare taxes.

 Wisconsin Taxes